tommasocarraro/SemNeSyKTRecSys/README.md

   - Then if information is still missing try to complete with open library
 - Metadata after matching against APIs:
   - show where each piece of information came from
+- import of the new wikidata file (check filtered relationships carefully)
+- import labels and put labels in paths